Joscelyn1/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+by default, if the parent wants to pass props down to a grandchild, the parent has to first pass them down to the child, then the child passes them to the grandchild.
+With contextAPI, the grandchild can access the props without help from the child.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+the store contains the application state. the reducers are functions that can change state. they take in the current state and return a new version. actions are calls to the reducer functions. the store is a single source of truth because any changes to state have to go through it and be stored in it.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+without a state management system like redux, state is held in each individual component and then can be passed to other components.
+With a state management system the developer can centralize state to a "store."
+It's preferable to use a store if you have a really large, complex application because a centralized state is likely to be less buggy.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? redux thunk allows us to make changes to state asynchronously. it allows us to create action creators that are functions, so we can delay they're dispatched.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+      I like context API because it's simple and easy to set up.

 ## Project Set Up